james-stevens/handshake-bridge/diffs/README.md

 ## `nosign.diff`

-`NS` referral record in a parent zone should **NOT** be signed.
+`NS` referral records in a parent zone should **NOT** be signed.
 This is a bug in `hsd`.

-This patch fixes this bug and disabled the `RRSIG` record for `NS` referrals.
+This patch fixes this bug and disables the `RRSIG` record for `NS` referrals.
 This means the `dumpzone` runs about 10x faster.

-This patch is optional.
+This patch is optional, but recommened